turingschool/try-turing/_posts/2000-01-06-more-jquery.markdown

 program: front-end
 ---

-## Bringing It Together: jQuery and CSS Transitions Together
+## The This Keyword

 Consider a situation where we have three boxes.
 When that particular box is clicked, we want to toggle a class.
 How do we know which box was clicked?

 It turns out that when we add an event listener using jQuery, we get a special little variable called `this`.
 Lucky for us, `$(this)` is set to the box we clicked on.

 We want each box to have a button inside of it.
 When the user clicks the button, it should rotate the entire box.
-(We're rotating the box with a CSS class called `.click` because we're super original.)
+(We're rotating the box with a CSS class called `.clicked` because we're super original.)
 Let's look at some code.

 <p data-height="265" data-theme-id="0" data-slug-hash="bgNWew" data-default-tab="js,result" data-user="rwarbelow" data-embed-version="2" data-pen-title="bgNWew" class="codepen">See the Pen <a href="http://codepen.io/rwarbelow/pen/bgNWew/">bgNWew</a> by Rachel Warbelow (<a href="http://codepen.io/rwarbelow">@rwarbelow</a>) on <a href="http://codepen.io">CodePen</a>.</p>

 <div class="try-it">
 <h2>Try It: jQuery and Animations</h2>

-<p>Right now, all of your headings change background color.
-Can you modify your jQuery so that only the specific heading that was clicked gets a background color?</p>
+<p>Can you modify your jQuery so that only the specific heading that was clicked gets a background color?</p>
 </div>

 ## Checking Key Presses